Doomsday Krok Gauntlet

 Bonus Boss – Cyberman…ders

 This battle is not required to finish the dungeon.
 However, I do recommend trying it out at least once.
 It consists of 4 Cybermander bosses of Ice, Fire, Balance and Myth schools.
+Balance has 12,090 HP, Fire has 11,825 HP, Myth has 11,825 HP and Ice has 13,190 HP.
 This battle is actually hidden and took me a few tries to locate.
 You can access it via the hidden teleporter behind the little pyramid next to the Oasis’ entrance.
 This teleporter is activated as soon as the manders are liberated from the cage.
 On top of that, each Cybermander can be extracted through monstrology.
 Cannot wait to collect them all and read the Cyberman references!

 What are the drops?